tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

   ></iframe>
 </div>

-Looks like just one critter, potentially entering near the HVAC coolant line...
+Looks like it might just be one critter, potentially entering near the HVAC coolant line...

 I'm not sure the next steps need to be documented.